Arlington, Texas: History

 From 1892 until 1951, a mineral well drilled exactly in the middle of downtown Arlington, Texas, was a key reason to visit the town.
-The water was part of the city's brand, also serving as a meeting point for everything from prohibition to the right of women to vote.
-The well has been paved over; a fountain inspired by it was constructed in 1976, and a second fountain in 2023.
+The well has been paved over and is now the site of a public memorial plaza.

 In the 1920s and 1930s, life in Arlington was bustling with controversy and entertainment.
 In the early 1920s, a tea room known as "Top O' Hill Terrace" opened up along the now-defunct Bankhead Highway to serve dinner and tea to guests traveling through Dallas and Fort Worth.
 Ownership changed in the late 1920s and shortly thereafter the facilities were secretly converted into casinos and a speakeasy.
 Known by historians as "Vegas before Vegas", escape tunnels and secret rooms were constructed to hide the illegal gambling during police raids.
 However, the restaurant portion of the facility still existed as a legitimate business and a front.
 The nearby Triangle Inn also operated as an illegal speakeasy and gambling house.